chishika-coding/Battleships/README.md

 # Getting Started Tutorial

 The program can be played VSCode terminal, or alternatively on a local server with a web interface with grids to visualise board states.
+To begin,
-To begin, open battleships_project folder using VSCode or similar software.
+- Open battleships_project folder using VSCode or similar software.
-From here, to play against an AI opponent, run the mp_game_engine.py.
+- From here, to play against an AI opponent, run the mp_game_engine.py.
-To access the version with web interface, run main.py and find the URl to the local server the terminal outputs.
+- To access the version with web interface, run main.py and find the URl to the local server the terminal outputs.
 This should look like http://127.0.0.1:5000.
-Add /placement to this URl you are given (e.g. http://127.0.0.1:5000/placement) and open in an incognito tab.
+- Add /placement to this URl you are given (e.g. http://127.0.0.1:5000/placement) and open in an incognito tab.
-To change difficulty algorithms for the web interface version, in main.py alter the function generate_attack and place_battleships by adding 'Medium' or 'Hard' to the list of arguments.
+- To change difficulty algorithms for the web interface version, in main.py alter the function generate_attack and place_battleships by adding 'Medium' or 'Hard' to the list of arguments.

 # Testing
 - In VSCode open the battleships_project folder.